 Be an Active Part of Treatment

 If your child is in recovery, you'll likely go along to doctor's visits.
 You can also offer to go if the person is your partner or friend.
 In between appointments, stay in touch with doctors, dietitians, and other members of the team to make sure treatment is going as planned.
 Encourage the person to go to every therapy session, take all medicine as directed, and follow the doctor's advice.
-Go to family support group and therapy meetings.
+Go to family support groups and therapy meetings.
 When you are involved in treatment, you increase the chance that the person will succeed.

 Take Charge of Eating